jitpack/jitpack.io/FAQ.md

 JitPack encourages reproducible builds in general since you need to have a working build file in order to publish artifacts.
 See also [Reproducible Build](http://martinfowler.com/bliki/ReproducibleBuild.html) article by Martin Fowler.

+Note that -SNAPSHOT version will always provide the latest build therefore its only recommended during development and not in production.

 **Is this like depending on source code repositories in other languages?**

 Not really.
 With JitPack you specify which exact version you want and JitPack builds it.
-You can't have a dependency on the latest HEAD version.
 The author of the repository controls when to release a new version using GitHub's releases so from a consumer's perspective it's a typical package repository.

 **How are the builds secured?**